Cluster Option

 Microsoft MPI (MS-MPI), version 10.1.3.

-Note: It is possible that the FLAC3D cluster option could also work with other MPI implementations and versions.
-The list above is for official support purposes.
+Note: It is possible that the FLAC3D cluster option could also work with other MPI implementations and versions, however, only those listed above are formally supported for the current Cluster option implementation.

 Supported Operating Systems

 Since the OpenMPI v4.1.2 and SSH server are both system-level dependencies on Ubuntu Linux 22.04 LTS, no extra action is needed for deployment.
-It is generally suggested to run FLAC3D cluster mode under Linux for ease of setup.
+For this reason, among others, it is generally recommended to run the FLAC3D Cluster option under Linux, if possible.

-The FLAC3D cluster option requires all the instances to be launched from the same operating system.
+The FLAC3D Cluster option requires all instances to be launched from the same operating system.
 It is not possible to connect a Windows FLAC3D instance with a Linux one.

 Hardware Requirements for Cluster Option

-There is no additional hardware requirement for the FLAC3D cluster option.
+There ares no additional hardware requirements for the FLAC3D cluster option.
 However, it is up to the user to make sure that the nodes used for the cluster option have enough RAM to hold the model and cycle.

-Unfortunately, there is no way for Itasca to make accurate RAM usage predictions for every user case.
-But some general rules apply:
+Unfortunately, there is no way for Itasca to make accurate RAM usage predictions for every use case.
+But some general rules apply.

-FLAC3D cluster mode runs under a leader-follower architecture.
-Since the model processing and domain partitioning are both managed on the leader node, the leader node needs enough RAM to hold the whole model and extra RAM space is also required for domain partitioning and data distributing/gathering.
+FLAC3D cluster mode utilizes a leader-follower architecture.
+Since model processing and domain partitioning are both managed on the leader node, the leader node needs enough RAM to hold the whole model and extra RAM space is also required for domain partitioning and data distributing/gathering.

-The follower nodes only hold one partial of the original model each.
-They do not need as much space as the leader node.
+The follower nodes only hold one partition of the original model each.
+They do not need as much memory as the leader node.

 The cluster mode also benefits from faster inter-node connection, as it reduces the communication overhead and speeds up the performance.